nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   </summary>

   <div class="command-content">
-  Displays a help window containing the list of commands, its purpose and the format.
+  Displays a help window for you to see the list of commands, its purpose and the format.

   <br>
   <br>